5 July, 2021

 1. Water potential and usage structure

 Vietnam has a dense and diverse system of 2360 rivers longer than 10 km1–3.
 The annual average precipitation is 1840 mm (1991-2020)4.
-The potential of freshwater is 830 to 840 billion cubic meters (m3) per year for surface water runoff and 47.5 to 63 m3/year for underground water3,6.
+The potential of freshwater is 830 to 840 billion cubic meters (m3) per year for surface water runoff and 47.5 to 63 billion m3/year for underground water3,6.
 With 9434 m3/capita/year, the total water availability in Vietnam is abundant compared to the regional and global standard.
 The internal renewable water resources in Vietnam is 4200 m3/capita/year, ranking low in the Southeast Asia with 4900 m3/year5.
 Water is unevenly temporally and spatially distributed and about 63% of surface water in Vietnam originates from upstream foreign countries3,6.

 In general, the total water use accounts for approx. 10% of overall water potential or ca. 30% internal water potential (i.e., 37% of water runoff is within Vietnam’s territory).
-Increasing demand on water resources due to economic development, urbanization, and population growth.
+Demand on water resources is increasing due to economic development, urbanization, and population growth.
 According to the estimate of the World Bank (WB), the water consumption of Vietnam in 2016 was 95 billion m3, in which agriculture accounts for the largest share of 91%, followed by industry (6%) and municipal activities (3%)3.
 However, this share is expected to change because of the increasing rates of water consumption for industrial sector and domestic activities as illustrated in figure 1.

 Figure 1: Water use structure in 2016 and projection in 2020, 2030 in Vietnam (adapted from 2030WRG3)